githubtraining-maqta/Aug-18/README.md

 ## Give Us Feedback

-Please take a moment to complete the class survey at: null.
+Please take a moment to complete the class survey at: [SURVEY LINK](https://forms.gle/DEThmHGcMuVijg1M6)

 ## Scripts for Adding Files